top of page

 In keeping with our mission, the Society for Community Work gives grants to organizations in the community who provide services in keeping with our values.
 The SCW Community Grants Committee is responsible for choosing these organizations.

-From Thad Smith, Chair, 2022 SCW Community Grants Committee
+From Athena Papadakos Chair, 2025 SCW Community Grants Committee

 The following organizations were awarded grants: